socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 )
 }
 [VO]
 But first, let's define a return expression.
-It's going to also just be a div that encloses a javascript expression, but this time, let's give that a value of props.msg.
+It's going to have a div with a classname of heart that will have a few children.
+First, an img tag with a  that has a p tagencloses a javascript expression, but this time, let's give that a value of props.msg.
 And let's be sure to bring props in as an argument.

 So it should look something like this.
 And, still, squiggly.
 Let's fix that now.